 The Arch of Septimius Severus (28 m high and 25 m wide), which stands in the Forum Romanum, was erected in 203 to mark the 10th anniversary of the accession of the emperor Septimius Severus (r.
 193-211).

 Septimius Severus was born (145) in Leptis Magna, a thriving port in what is now Libya, and grew up speaking Latin with a pronounced provincial accent.
-He came to power in the so-called 'year of the five emperors'.
+He became emperor on April 9th, 193.

 Severus had intended that his two sons should rule jointly following his death.
 But Caracalla, the elder son, had other ideas, and had Geta killed less than a year into their rule.
 The original inscriptions on the arch included Geta's name, but these were eliminated when Geta was written out of history and all other references to him were destroyed.